-Many organisations would have implemented some form of automation, whether its a process for managing all your incidents, automated workers compensation, but what’s coming next is artificial intelligence (AI).
+Many organizations would have implemented some form of automation, whether its a process for managing all your incidents, automated workers’ compensation, but what’s coming next is artificial intelligence (AI).
 AI is less reliant on humans configuring knowledge and understanding legislation/processes.
-The ability to learn for itself allows predicted learning and can put best controls in place.
-The investment in AI last year increased by 300%, around 80% of executives recognise that AI boosts productivity.
+The ability to learn for itself allows predicted learning and can put the best controls in place.
+The investment in AI last year increased by 300%, around 80% of executives recognize that AI boosts productivity.
 AI is already here and will continue to be embedded in our everyday lives.
 Siri on iPhones being a perfect example.

 This was discussed in many roundtable sessions along with the elephant in the room – ‘mental health’.

 Mental health conditions are a real and significant issue that impacts people, organizations, and communities in a variety of situations and settings, including the workplace.
 Conditions are affecting one in five Australians, right now!